johnvenkiah/CI_PP3_John_Venkiah/README.md

 2. I would like to be alerted if my details are saved before I enter them
 3. I would like to be well informed from the application throughout the booking process
 4. I would like to be alerted if my choice is invalid anywhere in the application, and get a chance to try again
-5. I would like to only be able to book an appointment that is available
-6. I would like to be able to confirm the booking right before it is made
+5. I would like to be able to confirm the booking right before it is made
-7. I would like to view a confirmation of the booking when it is made
+6. I would like to view a confirmation of the booking when it is made
-8. At any point cancel my booking during the booking process
+7. At any point cancel my booking during the booking process

 #### Site owner goals